 Farewell, Darwin Nunez, Liverpool’s magnificently ridiculous footballer

-Nunez, who is on the verge of joining Al-Hilal, wasn’t always ruthless in front of goal but there were days when he felt unstoppable and his uniquely chaotic style will be missed by the Liverpool faithful
+Nunez, who has joined Al-Hilal, wasn’t always ruthless in front of goal but there were days when he felt unstoppable and his uniquely chaotic style will be missed by the Liverpool faithful

 In one respect, Darwin Nunez replaced Sadio Mane, in another Roberto Firmino.
 When he left the Anfield pitch, probably for the last time in a Liverpool shirt, he was replaced by Lewis Koumas.
 He was given a standing ovation by many, along with a final blast of the chant of “Nunez”, as he came off in Monday’s pre-season friendly against Athletic Bilbao’s second team.